19hours/sg-statutes/Acts/Income Tax Act.md

 (3) The reference in subsection (2) to income in respect of which tax has been collected is a reference to —

-(a) the amount deemed as income of the SRS member under section 10L(3) wholly or partly because of the deduction of any investment from the balance in the SRS account for which the tax has been collected; or
+(a) the amount deemed as income of the SRS member under section 10L(3) or (3G) (as the case may be) wholly or partly because of the deduction of any investment from the balance in the SRS account for which the tax has been collected; or

+[Act 2 of 2016 wef 11/04/2016]

 (b) the amount deemed as income of the SRS member under section 10L(6), (7) or (9) (as the case may be), if the deduction of any investment from the balance in the SRS account for which the tax has been collected is made after —